range of tankless water heaters

 A. O. Smith water heaters are professionally installed by local independent contractors.

-Discolored or smelly water from your hot water heater can be alarming, indicating potential issues within the system.
+Discolored or smelly water from your hot water heater can be alarming, indicating potential issues.
 The problem can occur suddenly or build up over time.
 Below, we list some of the most common causes and straightforward fixes for both tanked and tankless water heaters and provide tips for electric and gas models.

 Water Heater Is Leaking